Keksuccino/docs_fancymenu/faq.md

 This is expected behavior.
 Pre-loading large resources like high-resolution animations or sounds during the initial startup will naturally increase the game's loading time.

 ### My FMA animation is using too much RAM!
-FMA files are uncompressed animations and can consume a lot of memory.
-The recommended limits are a maximum of **200 frames** at a resolution of **1080p**.
-Using more frames or a higher resolution will significantly increase RAM usage.
+Classic FMA files can consume a lot of memory when they contain many high-resolution frames.
+FancyMenu 3.9.0 adds AFMA, which is much better for large or complex animated textures.
+For classic FMA files, keep animations short and avoid very large frame counts/resolutions.
 Animations are meant for short, decorative loops, not for playing full videos.

 ### Does FancyMenu work with OptiFine?
 No. OptiFine is **not compatible** and is known to break many mods, including FancyMenu.
 It is highly recommended to use modern alternatives like Sodium/Embeddium + Iris/Oculus.